renglo/extensions-service/README.md

   python3 dev/extensions-service/run.py <env> build
   # When <env> and extension have different names:
   python3 dev/extensions-service/run.py <env> build --extension-repo <extension_name>
+  # Local ARM image for run-local / EXTERNAL_HANDLERS_USE_DEV_DOCKER:
+  python3 dev/extensions-service/run.py <env> build --local --no-ecs
   ```

+  `WORKSPACE_ROOT` overrides the repo root (default: parent of `dev/`).
+  `renglo-ci compose handlers-build` sets it to an isolated tree of unpublished
+  packages so this service can build without copying itself into that tree.
+  Build state (Dockerfile, zip, `.lambda_build`) then lands under
+  `$WORKSPACE_ROOT/dev/extensions-service/state/<env>/` so `docker build -f`
+  and the context are the same tree.
+Deploy/provision on the live clone still
+  use `dev/extensions-service/state/<env>/`.

   3. **Deploy** the zip to AWS Lambda